EPA Superfund Sites: An Overview on Hazards and the ProcessRSS

-A review of site cleanup efforts occurs every five years.
+A review of EPA Superfund Site cleanup efforts occurs every five years.
 If cleanup goals have all been met, a portion or whole of a Superfund site may then be listed for removal from the NPL.
 In theory, meeting all cleanup goals sounds achievable - especially given the lengthy planning and implementation phases - but there are many sites that remain listed decades later, because groundwater and soil are still polluted.

 Where Can You Learn More About Superfund Sites?

 Resources for homeowners: